qipmunk/qipmunk/README.md

 - Real Major: Computer Programming Engineering
 - 2022 Goals: Contribute to make the World a better place (regardless of how minor the effect could be 😤) Getting Started: Making contribution to opensource （￣▽￣)
-- ⚡ Fun fact: I am a vegetarian!
-(No egg vegetarian 🤪)
+- ⚡ Fun fact: I am a vegetarian! (vegetarian && !egg 🤪)

 ### Connect with me: